 Ask for Student Loan Forgiveness When You Can’t Pay

-You can’t wish away your student loan debt, but for some, it can be erased through student loan forgiveness programs.
+You can’t wish away your student loan debt, but for some, it can be erased through student loan forgiveness programs offered by the federal government.
 “Forgiveness” means the lender no longer expects you to repay your student loan due to hardship or other qualifying factors.
-Your current or future circumstances are considered when you apply for forgiveness, including your job.
+Your current or future circumstances are considered when you apply for forgiveness, including your job and employer.

 Common Types of Student Loan Forgiveness